pfiscarelli/CoCo_Sprite_Compiler/README.md

 Currently, CoCoSC only supports 4bpp (16-color) graphics - therefore its only target system is the Color Computer 3.

+## Is there any documentation on how to use CoCoSC?

+At the moment, there is no written documentation, however the basic use of the tool was covered in an episode of 'The CoCoTECH!
+Show' a little while back.
+The episode may be found here - https://www.youtube.com/watch?v=IJbG_HDidaE

 ## How do I get started?
 The Compile and Test buttons are greyed-out.

 To take full advantage of CoCoSC's capabilities, you must pair it with William Astle's LWASM utility (http://www.lwtools.ca/) and the 'Color Computer 3' VCC emulator (https://github.com/VCCE/VCC).
 The LWASM utility is used as a cross-assembler to assemble the graphics source code into .BIN files.
 The VCC emulator is then used to directly test those .BIN files.